LEXUGE/config/README.md

 ```
 (`aspell-en` can be supplanted by `aspell-*` in order to use dictionaries other than English)
 ## i3wm
-In the `i3wm` dotfile, I use two fonts, `ttf-roboto` and `wqy-microhei`.
+In the `i3wm` and `i3blocks` dotfiles, I use some fonts.
 Therefore, install these packages:
 ```
-$ sudo pacman -S ttf-roboto wqy-microhei
+$ sudo pacman -S ttf-roboto wqy-microhei ttf-font-awesome
 ```
 The config also requires `rofi` as app launcher, `feh` as wallpaper setter, `gnome-screenshot` as screenshot taker, `light` for backlight control and several packages that are used by `i3blocks`:
 ```